 Final Thoughts on the Asics Gel-Noosa Tri 10

 The Asics Gel-Noosa Tri 10 is a good choice for runners looking for a triathlon inspired road running shoe for the upcoming triathlon season – runners will love the fast, smooth, sure footed feel of the outsole/midsole combination; triathletes will appreciate the feature set that allows for smooth entry and exit of the foot during that T2 transition.
 Give them a few spins sockless BEFORE you get to race day, though – every foot is different, and while my left foot quickly developed hot spots from the construction of the liner/upper, my right foot had no problems whatsoever.
 Go figure.
 You may find out the sock liner works beautifully for you – and instead of having a triathlon specific running shoe, you get the best of both worlds.
 This is what was intended in the Asics Gel-Noosa Tri 10 – a low slung, race inspired road shoe with Triathlon specific features added to make a great race day companion.
-Head on over to the Asics Website to check them out for yourself; at $140.00 MSRP a pair, you are completely ready for race day, including speed lacing should you prefer.
-Cheers.
+Head on over to www.asics.com or amazon.com/asics to check them out for yourself.